-Rule 82.5 English Attire - Hunter Under Saddle, Hunt Seat Eq., Hunter Hack
+Rule 82.5 English Attire - Hunter Under Saddle, Hunt Seat Eq.

+Hunter Hack

+a) A midem record conservation followings:

-- a) A rider must wear the following: - hunt coat - □ breeches (or jodhpurs) - high English boots or elastic sided paddock boots with or without gaiters - a shirt with a collar and a minimum of a short sleeves - $\hfill\square$ a tie, choker, or dickey (with a shirt that has short sleeves) - Approved Safety Helmet, which must conform to the current Australian Safety Standards. - b) Gloves, spurs, and crops that are approved by AQHA are optional; - c) Hair must be neat and contained (as in net or braid); - d) Judges can give permission for jackets to be removed in inclement weather.
+- a) A rider must wear the following: - □ hunt coat - □ breeches (or jodhpurs) - high English boots or elastic sided paddock boots with or without gaiters - a shirt with a collar and a minimum of a short sleeves - □ a tie, choker, or dickey (with a shirt that has short sleeves) □ Approved Safety Helmet, which must conform to the current - □ Approved Safety Helmet, which must conform to the current Australian Safety Standards. - b) Gloves, spurs, and crops that are approved by AQHA are optional; - c) Hair must be neat and contained (as in net or braid); - d) Judges can give permission for jackets to be removed in inclement weather.